 Soft water offers better water quality as it is more friendly to pipes, surfaces, and appliances.
 It may not be your preferred drinking water, but it’s perfectly suited for other uses such as your laundry, cooking, bathing, and dishwashing.

-To solve stains in your home, acquire a water softener for water softening and the removal of dissolved minerals from your water.
+To solve stains in your home, acquire a salt-based water softener or salt-free water softeners for water softening and the removal of dissolved minerals from your water.

 Hard water and soft water are differently sourced.
 You can easily get hard water from wells since they contain underground water.
 It’s a source rich with mineral deposits and an infinite source of calcium and magnesium.
 Seawater is another source of hard water.